francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 Both configurations would function correctly as long as the addresses are configured properly.

+### Understanding the DMX Signal Path

+DMX512 uses a daisy-chain topology to distribute control data from the controller to all fixtures in the lighting system.

+The DMX signal originates at the controller and travels from one fixture to the next through the DMX IN and DMX OUT connectors.

+A typical connection looks like:

+DMX192 Controller (DMX OUT)

+↓

+Fixture 1 (DMX IN → DMX OUT)

+↓

+Fixture 2 (DMX IN → DMX OUT)

+↓

+Fixture 3 (DMX IN → DMX OUT)

+↓

+DMX Terminator

+In this configuration:

+* The controller sends a continuous stream of DMX data.
+* The first fixture receives the signal through its DMX IN connector.
+* The fixture then forwards the same signal through its DMX OUT connector.
+* The next fixture receives that signal through its own DMX IN connector.
+* This process continues until the final fixture in the chain.

+It is important to understand that fixtures do not stop the DMX signal.

+Instead, they listen to the channels assigned to their DMX address while simultaneously passing the signal to the next fixture.

+For example:

+Fixture 1 → Address 001

+Fixture 2 → Address 017

+Fixture 3 → Address 033

+Although all three fixtures receive the same DMX data stream, each fixture only responds to the channels associated with its own address.

+All other DMX channels are ignored.

+This allows multiple fixtures to share the same cable while remaining independently controllable.

+A useful way to think about DMX is that every fixture "hears" the entire conversation, but only responds when its assigned channel numbers are mentioned.

 ### Important — Always Use a DMX Terminator

 A DMX terminator should be installed on the **DMX OUT** connector of the last fixture in the chain.